mirkosalaris/lorenzoIlMagnifico/UML/LorenzoIlMagnifico/note.md

 > directly from this class)

 	TODO: Constructor: accept info about the game, like number of player etc.

-	+initialize()
-		create an instance of every referentiable model's class +clean()
+		Then it creates an instance of all direct associated classes and in doing this, it executes all things needed in the preparation of game (like giving resources to players)

+	+initialize(periodNumber)
+		this call allocateCards, passing it the deckSet got from the periodNumber.
+	-allocateCards(deckSet):
+		takes 4 cards from each deck of the deckSet calling getTYPEDeck and using the method deck.popCard()
+	+clean()
-		reset the board cleaning actionSpaces and towers +getDeckSet(periodNumber)
+		reset the board, cleaning actionSpaces and towers +getDeckSet(periodNumber)
 		return the deckSet corresponding to periodNumber
 	+getTurnOrder()